MichelangeloGoni/MichelangeloGoni/README.md

 ### Goals 🚀
 - learn Git & Github more in depth
 - Build more technical projects
-- Gain cybersecurity experience
+- Gain Cybersecurity experience
-- Land an internship
+- Land an Internship

 Thanks for checking out my profile! 😄